Course Outline

 Description

 Are we there yet?
 There is an urgent need for the global community to work collectively to achieve positive sustainability outcomes for people and the planet.
-Measuring the impact of sustainability action across various scales is a critical part of this process.
-In this course, you'll build you understanding of the core elements of creating positive change and be exposed to global best practice case studies and experts.
-You'll explore some of the emerging measures for assessing sustainability, across economic, social, environmental and governance aspects.
+Reporting the impact of sustainability practices and action across various scales is a critical part of this process.
+In this course, you will build you understanding of the core elements of creating positive and sustainable change.
+You will also be introduced to sustainability policies, initiatives, tools and case studies focusing on sustainable practices.
+You will explore some of the ways of assessing sustainability performance, within the context of the main focus areas of the Sustainable Development Goals (SDGs): Planet, People and Prosperity.

 How will this course be delivered?